prody/ProDy-website/tutorials/insty_tutorial/signint.rst

 We can further visualize those results in a graphical program like VMD_.
-The obtained results are with default ``numC`` and ``distC`` parameters, and it means that we were identifying interactions that were within 0.3 Ang. from each other (distC) in at least three structures (``numC``).
+The obtained results are with default ``numC`` and ``distC`` parameters, and it means that we were identifying interactions that were within 0.3 Ang. from each other (``distC``) in at least three structures (``numC``).
 To see more information about those parameters, see the `WatFinder tutorial`_.

-Visualization of hydrogen bonds clusters is the following:
+The visualization of hydrogen bond clusters is as follows:

 .. figure:: images/blast_hbs.png
    :scale: 60 %

-Visualization of salt bridges clusters is the following:
+The visualization of salt bridge clusters is as follows:

 .. figure:: images/blast_sbs.png
    :scale: 60 %

-Visualization of repulsive ionic bonding clusters is the following:
+The visualization of repulsive ionic bonding clusters is as follows:

 .. figure:: images/blast_rib.png
    :scale: 60 %

-Visualization of pi-cation clusters is the following:
+The visualization of pi-cation clusters is as follows:

 .. figure:: images/blast_picat.png
    :scale: 60 %

-Visualization of pi-stacking clusters is the following:
+The visualization of pi-stacking clusters is as follows:

 .. figure:: images/blast_pistack.png
    :scale: 60 %

-Visualization of hydrophobic interactions clusters is the following:
+The visualization of hydrophobic clusters is as follows:

 .. figure:: images/blast_hph.png
    :scale: 60 %